What Is a Medical Review Panel in Indiana?

 Requesting a Medical Review Panel

 The request to form a medical review panel can be submitted by malpractice lawyers 20 days after the malpractice claim is filed.
-These panels are not formed automatically, they must be requested by one of the litigants.
-The panel will consist of one lawyer who acts as the panel’s chair and three health care providers.
+These panels are not formed automatically.
+They must be requested by one of the litigants.

 Process of Selecting a Panel Chair

 The parties will select a panel chair.
 If they cannot agree upon a panel chair, a request can be made to the Clerk of the Supreme Court to randomly choose one from a list of five qualified attorneys who are on the rolls of the Indiana Supreme Court.
 To make this request, the party doing so must make a remittance of $25 to the Clerk along with the names and addresses of all involved parties and attorneys and a complete caption of the case.
 Upon choosing the panel chair, the Clerk will notify all the parties involved.
 The panel chair acts as an advisor and will not be a voting member.